With so many types of fuel offered on the market today, it can be hard to know which kind of gas is okay to use in your Craftsman mower.

 Why Ethanol Is Not Good for Your Craftsman Mower

 Ethanol works well in most motor vehicles, but it is damaging to use in lawn mower engines.
-Ethanol-based gasolines attract moisture form the air which will cause gas to separate from ethanol.
+Ethanol-based gasoline attracts moisture from the air which will cause gas to separate from ethanol.

 - Gas sinks to the bottom of the tank.